100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Smith Street Tapssee ‘Bottle Shops’

-Watering HoleWestern Australian breweries like Blasta, Otherside and Rocky Ridge, and also Duckpond from Sweden
+Watering HoleWestern Australian breweries like Blasta, Otherside and Rocky Ridge, South Korea’s Gorilla and Seoul Brewery, and also Apex and Duckpond from Sweden

-Wet Goodsit’s always something different but they’ve brought in Cantillon, Nogne Ø, Brekeriet, La Sirene and more in the past
+Wet GoodsBrewski, Lervig, Nogne Ø, Brekeriet, La Sirene and more

 Young Masterjust Young Master beers from Hong Kong

 Even though the craft beer scene in Singapore is growing, the cost of doing business takes its toll occasionally.
-These are some of the players that have shuttered over the last few years – a moment of silence for them, please:
+These are some of the players that have shuttered over the last few years in this cut-throat market:

 • 99 Bottles